Impact /

 The Journey Fund exists to ensure that every child can experience and enjoy Gateway Arch National Park.

-Since its inception in 2019, the Journey Fund has brought nearly 11,000 students and educators to the Arch grounds, subsidizing transportation, meals, and activities like Tram Rides to the Top, the “Monument to the Dream” documentary film, and riverboat excursions.
+Since its inception in 2019, the Journey Fund has brought more than 11,000 students and educators to the Arch grounds, subsidizing transportation, meals, and activities like Tram Rides to the Top, the “Monument to the Dream” documentary film, and riverboat excursions.
 The Journey Fund has also supported professional development opportunities at the park for educators.

 Paddle Your Park